nicosandller/listener/README.md

 #### RATE / CHUNK_SIZE
 - is giving you the number of chunks per second
 - when you multiply this by RECORD_SECONDS, you get the total number of chunks needed for the recording.

+## Sender account
+You can use gmail to send the email notifications.
+To do so got to https://myaccount.google.com/apppasswords and create an app password for the account you want to use